How to find out which appliances are costing you the most - there might be some surprises!

 Step 2: Turn off all your appliances so you have the lowest possible energy use in your home.
 The exceptions are your fridge, freezer and broadband router.

-Step 3: Open the Loop app and look at Live view or your in-home display.
+Step 3: Open the Loop app and look at Live view or your smart meter in-home display.

 Step 4: Write down each cost and see how much individual appliances are costing you to run per hour.
 It’s really simple, but you can find more details about using the app to do this here.